 My husband and I used to call our little one babysaurous while I was pregnant.
-When I found out I was having a boy, that name changed to Mr. Babysaurous.
+When I found out I was having a boy, that name changed to MR. Babysaurous.
 Though we don’t call him that now, it really helped me wrap my head around being pregnant.

 It also kept me from referring to my baby as “it”.
 Once he was born, his nicknames changed.
 Mr. Babysaurous is a bit of a mouthful, but I’ll always remember that as his first name.

 Write to Your Baby

 Writing letters to your baby can definitely help you bond while you’re still pregnant.
 When I was pregnant, before we picked a name, I would write little letters in a composition book.